tmunz/webpage/README.md

 ## License

-The code of this project is licensed under the MIT License, however all resources are licensed under (CC BY-NC 4.0)[https://creativecommons.org/licenses/by-nc/4.0/deed.en].
+The code of this project is licensed under the MIT License, however All assets such as images, graphics, or models (e.g., jpg, jpeg, png, gif, webp, svg, glb) bundled with this software remain the intellectual property of their respective creators or rights holders.
 See the [LICENSE](LICENSE) file for details.

 ---